King Edward Memorial Park: November 2011

 Thames Water issued a modified proposal.
 The route of the access road has been changed to run next to the Thames Path from Glamis Road.
 This would reduce the impact on the park during construction, and also mean that, on completion, the access road would merge with Thames Path, slightly extending the park and making a wider section of the Thames Path.

 September 2014

-Thames Water finally received permission to use the park for sewer works, but agreed a £4 million programme of improvements, to be completed before starting the sewer construction.
+Thames Water finally received permission to use the park for sewer works, but agreed a £4 million programme of improvements, a full refurbishment to be completed after the sewer construction.
 The improvements will include new sports and play facilities, a community building and extending the park onto the foreshore.
 Moreover, construction works will not normally take place on Saturdays, to reduce the impact on weekend use of the park.

-July 2020
+July 2026

-Construction work on the Thames Tideway Tunnel project is ongoing, and is slated for completion in the summer of 2025.
+Construction work on surface-level works relating to the Thames Tideway Tunnel project is ongoing.
+The planned July 2026 opening of a section of the Thames Path in the park was delayed following a theft of tools and parts.